-The South Gate Police Department, in cooperation with the Salvation Army Bell Shelter, operates a homeless outreach program that consists of a mobile outreach team.
-Police Department Liaison and personnel from the Bell Shelter coordinate street outreach efforts by vehicle and on foot.
+The South Gate Police Department, in cooperation with the local Salvation Army Bell Shelter, operates a homeless outreach program that consists of a mobile outreach team.
+The Police Department Liaison and personnel from the Bell Shelter coordinate street outreach efforts by vehicle and on foot.
 Street outreach, case management, and referrals are provided to homeless families and individuals through this Program.
 Homeless clients are guided in identifying barriers to overcoming homelessness and developing a plan to address these challenges.
 The team then assists clients at a highly supportive level to address those needs, including accessing mainstream services, increasing income, developing self-determination, and accessing shelter and housing.
-The City allocates some of its CDBG funds towards the Salvation Army Bell Shelter.